-Becoming thoroughly informed about dissociation is mandatory for all clinicians working with traumatized individuals, including therapists working with EMDR.
-Structural dissociation of the personality—originally described by Pierre Janet and further elaborated in recent times – is fundamental to the understanding and treatment of any client or patient who has been seriously traumatized.
+Becoming thoroughly informed about dissociation is mandatory for all clinicians working with traumatised individuals, including therapists working with EMDR.
+Structural Dissociation of the Personality—originally described by Pierre Janet and further elaborated in recent times – is fundamental to the understanding and treatment of any client or patient who has been seriously traumatised.

-The theory of structural dissociation of the personality (TSDP) postulates that the personality of traumatized individuals is unduly divided in two basic types of dissociative parts.
+The Theory of Structural Dissociation of the Personality (TSDP) postulates that the personality of traumatised individuals is unduly divided into two basic types of dissociative parts.
 One type involves apparently normal parts of the personality (ANP), primarily mediated by daily life action or motivational systems.
 The other type involves emotional parts (EP), primarily mediated by the defensive action or attachment cry system, that contain the individual’s traumatic memories.
-The more complex and chronic the traumatization, the more complex also the structural dissociation, manifesting in the development of more EPs and ANPs respectively.
+The more complex and chronic the traumatisation, the more complex also the structural dissociation, manifesting in the development of more EPs and ANPs respectively.

 - treatment of traumatic memories; and

 - personality (re)integration and rehabilitation.